 - Little or no urination for 12 hours or more

 - Light-headedness, dizziness, confusion, or change in mental status

 1. Replace Fluids

-- The person should try to drink 2 quarts of fluid, such as water, juice, or sports drinks, in 2 to 4 hours.
-But it is better to drink small amounts of fluid often, because drinking too much fluid at once can bring on vomiting.
+- The person should try to drink 2 quarts of fluid, such as water, juice, or sports drinks (clear fluids, best), in 2 to 4 hours.
+But it is better to drink small amounts of fluid often (sips every few minutes), because drinking too much fluid at once can induce vomiting.

 - The person should drink at least 10 glasses of liquid a day to replace lost fluids.

 - If the person is elderly, fluid replacement may need to be done slowly.
 Consult a doctor.